briandowns/crosscheck/README.md

 ## Test Functions

 Test functions have 1 requirement.
 They need to return a `cc_result_t` type.
 This is done automatically for you using any of the provided "asserts" and a simple macro is provided (`CC_SUCCESS`)to be put at the end of the function.
-Check out the example.c file for a full exmaples.
+Check out the example.c file for a full examples.

 Though not a requirement, all test function names should be prepended with "test_".